 1. Find a Trusted Real Estate Agent

-For military families relocating to the Southern California area, a very important first step is to find a trusted real estate agent who has experience in the area.
+For military families relocating to the Los Angeles area, a very important first step is to find a trusted real estate agent who has experience in the area.
 A good agent can help you establish a realistic timeline and plan out the steps of your move, as well as, of course, helping you find your new home in time to move in.

 2. Keep Important Documents Handy

-Military families relocating to the Southern California area can further reduce the inevitable stress by keeping important, necessary documents easily accessible.
+Military families relocating to the Los Angeles area can further reduce the inevitable stress by keeping important, necessary documents easily accessible.
 So don’t just dump them in a box along with the dishes where you’ll have to dig for them when they’re needed.
 Instead, store these documents in a separate area and container where you can access them easily and quickly.

 The items and documents you will need to keep separate include:

 - Social Security card and other forms of ID such as driver’s license and passports